 Although the parameters for these filters are just ten values (S, O, and P for each of the three color channels, plus saturation), they represent a pretty powerful arsenal of controls for modifying the look of the image.
 In fact, it’s so simple and yet powerful that it has been adopted in more or less all color correction systems for film and video.

 New Control Options for ASC-CDL in Livegrade Pro and Livegrade Studio

 When using these parameters in combination, you can achieve a wide range of helpful image changes, e.g. for balancing the image or giving it a creative grade such as brightness and contrast, rising or crushing blacks and highlights, and tinting the image in different colors.
-But using the parameters slope, offset and power directly can result in iterative adjustments of multiple controls in order to reach for a certain visual goal.
+But using the parameters slope, offset, and power directly can result in iterative adjustments of multiple controls in order to reach a certain visual goal.

 Livegrade Pro and Livegrade Studio v5 add new control options to interact with the ”ASC-CDL filter”.
 The interaction types are

 - SPL: Simplified color controls

 - LGG: Lift, gamma, gain-based color wheels (Livegrade Studio only)

 - PRT: Printer lights (Livegrade Studio only)

 All these control types interact with the same underlying set of SOP values.
 However, the controls of the different interaction types change these values in different combinations.